CandyyPL/cybersec-notes/htb-academy-notes.md

     Browser ->> User: index.html
 ```

-If we type **http://** instead of **https://** to visit a website that enforces HTTPS, the browser attempts to resolve the domain and redirects the user to the webserver hosting the target website.
-A request is sent to port **80** first, which is the unencrypted HTTP protocol.
-The server detects this and redirects the client to secure HTTPS port **443** instead.
-This is done via the **301 Moved Permanently** response code, which we will discuss in an upcoming section.

 Depending on the circumstances, an attacker may be able to perform an HTTP downgrade attack, which downgrades HTTPS communication to HTTP, making the data transferred in clear-text.
 This is done by setting up a Man-In-The-Middle (MITM) proxy to transfer all traffic through the attacker's host without the user's knowledge.